ridgwayliu/caffe/README.md

 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

-This verion merge PSPNet and Caffe master branch (012018).
+This verion merges PSPNet and Caffe master branch (012018).

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
 It is developed by Berkeley AI Research ([BAIR](http://bair.berkeley.edu))/The Berkeley Vision and Learning Center (BVLC) and community contributors.